COVID: EU 'confident' of herd immunity by summer | DW | 25.04.2021

 According to Breton, more than 400 million doses were expected to be distributed in the second quarter.

-By the end of 2021, production capacity will reach three billion vaccine doses per year, he said.
+By the end of 2021, production capacity will reach 3 billion vaccine doses per year, he said.

 The EU's vaccination campaign got off to a difficult start, with bottlenecks and delivery delays in the first quarter, particularly in relation to the AstraZeneca vaccine.